HiddenWindows/MSE-definition-updater/README.md

 # How does this program update MSE's malware definitions?
 When Windows starts up, this program will start downloading the latest malware definition from Microsoft and installs it silently.

-NOTE: It downloads the definition updates directly from Microsoft
+NOTE: It downloads the definition updates directly from Microsoft and not other sources.